-THE subscriber having discovered the composition of SWAIN'S celebrated Panacea, has a supply on hand for sale, he has reduced the price from \$3.50, to \$2.50, or by the dozen to \$24.
+THE subscriber having discovered the composition of SWAIM'S celebrated Panacea, has now put it on hand for sale; he has reduced the price from \$3 50, to \$2 50, or by the dozen to \$24.

-All charitable institutions in the U. S. and the poor will be supplied gratis.
+All charitable institutions in the U. S. and the world will be supplied gratis.